oscal-compass/compliance-trestle/docs/cli.md

  ┃ ┗ catalog.json
 ```

-If I then split roles out of metadata as a single file containing a list of roles, `trestle split -f catalog/metadata.json -e 'metadata.roles'` I would end up with:
+If you then split roles out of metadata as a single file containing a list of roles, `trestle split -f catalog/metadata.json -e 'metadata.roles'` you would end up with:

 ```text
 catalogs